T-Troll/alienfx-tools/README.md

 ## Disclaimer

 Starting from the release 4.2.1, **Anti-viruses can detect virus into project package**.
-It's not a virus but a kernel hack to load the driver.
-You should add `HwAcc.sys` and `kdl.dll` into the antivirus exception list or do not use fan control (light control will work without these files).
+Please add application folder into antivirus exception list.
+You can read why it happened [here](https://github.com/T-Troll/alienfx-tools/wiki/Why-antivirus-complain-about-some-alienfx-tools-components%3F).

 ## Requirements
 - Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX needs to be present in the system).